dhowe/ritajs-v2/README.md

 ## RiTaScript

-RiTaScript can be used as part of any grammar (via RiGrammar) or can be run directly using RiTa.evaluate()
+RiTaScript can be used as part of any grammar (via RiTa.Grammar) or can be run directly using RiTa.evaluate()

 ### Choice